Greece risks running out of cash by April 20, scrambles on reforms

 "Although it will be hard, the country can make it without help until about April 20, using the short-term borrowing from public entities," the source said.

+British finance minister George Osborne, whose country is not a euro zone member, said the risk of Greece leaving the euro zone was growing again because of the rancor between Athens and the rest of the currency union.

+A Greek exit "could happen through accident ... or misjudgment," Osborne told lawmakers in London.
+"I still don't think that's the likeliest outcome, but it's certainly something we need to be prepared for."

-(Additional reporting by Jan Strupczewski in Brussels and Toby Sterling in Amsterdam, Andreas Rinke in Berlin; Writing by Deepa Babington and Paul Taylor; editing by John Stonestreet/Hugh Lawson)
+(Additional reporting by Jan Strupczewski in Brussels and Toby Sterling in Amsterdam; Writing by Deepa Babington and Paul Taylor; editing by John Stonestreet)